terrycojones/crossbarwww/website/crossbario/docs/HTTP-Pusher-Service.md

 > `crossbarconnect` does *not* depend on `crossbar`, `autobahn`, `twisted` or `asyncio`.
 It only uses the Python standard library.
 It only does HTTP/POST requests.

-You can publish events from Python like this
+You can publish events from Python like this:

 ```python
 import crossbarconnect